June 22, 2022: Submission deadline extended!

 Security/privacy of embedded ML

-New benchmarks suited to edge devices and learning on the edge scenarios
+New benchmarks suited to edge and embedded devices

 Papers must be written in English and formatted according to the Springer LNCS guidelines.
 Author instructions, style files and the copyright form can be downloaded here: http://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines

 Submissions may not exceed 12 pages in PDF format for full papers, respectively 6 pages for short papers, including figures and references.
 Submitted papers must be original work that has not appeared in and is not under consideration for another conference or journal.
 Please prepare submissions according to single-blind standards.
 Work in progress is welcome, but first results should be made available as a proof of concept.
 Submissions only consisting of a proposal will be rejected.